 Anderson made foundational discoveries in localization, high-temperature superconductivity and antiferromagnetism.
 Indeed, his achievements stretch beyond condensed matter; his work on spontaneous symmetry breaking contributed to development of the Standard Model of particle physics.
-I’m sure many more competent people will eulogize him, but I wanted share one specific personal connection I have to his work.
+I’m sure many more competent people will eulogize him (update 2020-05-04 they have), but I wanted share one specific personal connection I have to his work.

 I put together a collection of links and resources for how to stay safe and sane during the pandemic as a page on my website.
 I thought these were important to share, but I didn’t want to post them individually.
 I plan to update that page, so if you have suggestions for things to add, please let me know.